 Styling an Antique Cupboard with Ironstone

 While it is easy to amass a collection of ironstone, it can be challenging to display it.
 Here are some of tips and tricks for creating an eye catching display.
-I use these same techniques when displaying items at Stone Soup Antiques.

 Use a Variety of Shapes